Stability of Valuations and Koll\'ar Components: Volume of models

-Now we fix an ideal $\fa$ such that and $S$ is the Koll\'ar component we obtain as above.
-Let $\mu^*\fa$ have the vanishing order $m$ along $S$.
-Since $S$ is $\mathbb{Q}$-Cartier, then let $k$ be a positive integer such that $mk S$ is Cartier.
+Now we fix such an ideal $\fa$ and Koll\'{a}r component $S$.
+Assume that $\mu^*\fa$ has vanishing order $m$ along $S$.
+Since $S$ is $\mathbb{Q}$-Cartier, we can choose a positive integer $k$ such that $mk S$ is Cartier.
 We claim that

 Granted this for now, then we know that $Y$ coincides with the normalized blow up $X^{+}\to X$ of $\fa^k$, i.e., $S$ is the only associated Rees valuation for $\fa^k$.